topogram/graph-query/README.md

 * All modifications are **stored using JSON serializable commit objects**, so any changes easily can be done / undone / moderated

 Topoquery is **database agnostic** and returns commits describing changes as JSON objects.
-You can store the data as you wish, using a database, plain files or just an array, depending on your needs.
+You can store the data as you wish, using a database, plain files or just even an array depending on your needs.

 It works with node or in the browser -- see the [`/examples`](/examples) folder.